microsoft/azure-pipelines-extensions/Extensions/ExternalTfs/Src/readme.md

 ### FAQs

-**1. Can I use an external TFS build artifact that is not accessible from my VS Team Services account?**
+**1. Can I use an external TFS build artifact that is not accessible from my Azure Devops account?**

 Yes you can.
 However, the agent that deploys the external TFS Build artifact needs to have access to the linked artifact (External TFS build artifact).